kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - Queue Critical Strike on each enemy
   - Flurry can be used instead but it's more inconsistent; the chance to hit is just 40% mainhand and 30% offhand
 - Swap to Carth and run towards Bek Base while MC battles the Vulkars
+- Hug the right wall starting from Javyar's cantina until you reach the Bek Base
+  - This skips a trigger that spawns Vulkar enemies further down the hallway
 - Click on Bek Base door with Carth and lookout accosts you
   - This warps MC to the Bek Base
 - Cancel combat and enter the Bek Base as MC